Altinn/altinn-studio-docs/content/architecture/application/altinn-studio/react-app/_index.md

 ---

 ## React architecture
-{{%info%}}
-NOTE: Parts of the front-end is currently built in .NET Core.
-This will gradually be ported over to React as we work with the different functional areas.
+{{%info%}}NOTE: Parts of the front-end is currently built in .NET Core.
+This will gradually be ported over to React as we work with the different functional areas.{{%/info%}}
-{{%/info%}}

 The front-end of Altinn Studio is build using React and Redux.
 Each functional area has its own React application, complete with Redux store/reducer when needed.